 All character designs and intellectual property belong to Aardman Animations.

-During my time at Home I've been lucky enough to illustrate, storyboard and direct film work for some amazing global brands.
+During my time working with Home I've been lucky enough to illustrate, storyboard and direct film work for some amazing global brands.
 It has been a hugely valuable experience to work to for people based all over the globe and push myself to improve how I visually communicate.